 Scarves also make fantastic gifts; when I first learned to knit, I made a lot of scarves and gave away most of them to my friends who lived in cooler climates.
 These days I have an “over the door” organizer (you know, those things that are intended to hold shoes) FULL of knitted scarves and shawls (and a good handful of scarves in a storage bin in my coat closet—I told you I like scarves).

-Until I can wear scarves without suffering heat exhaustion, I'll just daydream of orange leaves, pumpkin-flavored everything, and cozy neck accessories.
+Until I can wear scarves without suffering heat exhaustion, I’ll just daydream of orange leaves, pumpkin-flavored everything, and cozy scarf knitting patterns.